potassco/clorm/docs/clorm/quickstart.rst

    As of Clorm 1.2.1 the new Query API should be the preferred query mechanism.
-It provides all the functionality of the old query interface and much more; including SQL-like joins between predicates and controlling how the query results are presented.
+It provides all the functionality of the old query interface and much more; including SQL-like ``JOIN`` clauses between predicates, and better control of how the query results are presented.

 The final part of our Python program involves querying the solution to print out the relevant facts.
 In particular it would be useful to display all drivers and